unconvent/EVAA/GUIDE.md

 Above the fold: 4–6 word headline • 3 benefit bullets • 1 CTA • screenshot • trust

 Body: Benefits trio • “BoilerKitt at a Glance” grid • testimonials carousel • Example Pricing (Demo) • FAQs • final CRO section + CTA

 ---

+## Docs page

+- The docs page `/docs` renders two sources:
+  - `WHAT-THIS-BOILERPLATE-CAN-DO.md` (Overview)
+  - `GUIDE.md` (this guide)
+- It also clones the Frequently Asked Questions from the homepage and includes a floating quick‑nav widget (Overview / Guide / FAQs) for smooth scrolling.

+---

+## License

+BoilerKitt ships with an MIT license in `LICENSE.md`.
+You can use it commercially, modify it, and redistribute.
+Please keep the license file with your distributions.

+---